 Local Emergency Planning Committees (LEPCs) are community-based organizations formed under the authority of the Emergency Planning and Community Right-to-Know Act, commonly called "EPCRA," a United States federal law.

 The purpose of EPCRA is twofold: (1) to encourage and support emergency planning for responding to hazardous chemical incidents; and (2) to provide local governments and the public with information about chemical hazards in their communities.

 To better enable cooperation between industry, interested residents, environmental and other public-interest organizations, and government at all levels, the Act established an ongoing "forum" at the local level: the LEPC.
 EPCRA also established a State Emergency Response Commission (SERC) for each state to designate the LEPCs within its territory.

 Inventory reporting provides information on the amounts, location, and storage conditions of hazardous chemicals within Pierce County.
 The purpose of this requirement is to increase public awareness of chemical hazards in our communities and to better inform emergency planning.

-Facilities located in Pierce County, Washington submit their completed Tier Two forms to:
+Facilities located in Pierce County, Washington submit their completed Tier Two reports to:

 Facilities must also submit completed Tier Two reports to their local fire department or fire district.

 *NOTE: This inbox is not monitored 24/7, in real time.
 For providing real-time spill notifications, use the Pierce County Department of Emergency Management 24-hour Duty Officer email:firstname.lastname@example.org.